dev-lucid/container/README.md

  # assuming your class MyMailer implements MailerInterface, this should work!
  # If it doesn't implement it, get ready to catch RequiredInterfaceException.

- # Now this should NOT work:
+ # Now this should NOT work as its not an object. get ready to catch RequiredInterfaceException.
 $app->set('mailer', 'totally a string, not an object');
 ```
 ## Locking Indexes